awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 1. **\[Standalone Hyper\-V only\]** Gives read\-only permissions to all VM data folders manged by this Hyper\-V\.

-1. **\[SCVMM only\]** Grants "Execute Methods", "Enable Account," and "Remote Enable" permissions to the Active Directory user on two WMI objects, CIMV2 and SCVMM\.
+1. **\[SCVMM only\]** Grants "Execute Methods," "Enable Account," and "Remote Enable" permissions to the Active Directory user on two WMI objects, CIMV2 and SCVMM\.

 1. **\[SCVMM only\]** Creates a Delegated Administrator role in SCVMM with permissions to access all Hyper\-V hosts\.
 It assigns the role to the Active Directory user\.
 You can selectively remove access to hosts by editing this role in SCVMM\.